 In conclusion, the conical pin, which complies with DIN 1B and ISO 2339 standards, is an essential component for numerous mechanical applications.
 Its robustness, precision and numerous advantages make it a preferred choice in various sectors.
 Understanding its characteristics and installation can greatly improve the efficiency and safety of your projects.

-In all our offers and acknowledgements of receipt (AR), we explicitly mention departure times.
+In all our offers & confirmation messages, we explicitly mention the goods' shipping date(s).

-We are committed to a Corporate Social Responsibility (CSR) approach and plan to obtain ISO 14001 and ISO 45001 certifications in 2024.
+We are committed to Corporate Social Responsibility (CSR) and plan to obtain ISO 14001 and ISO 45001 certifications in the near future.

-We are currently in the process of forming a multidisciplinary group in order to reduce our carbon footprint.
-As part of this initiative, we are carrying out a complete carbon assessment (SCOPES 1, 2 and 3) in 2023 which will allow us to assess our global environmental impact.
+We are currently putting together a multidisciplinary group with the aim of helping us reduce our carbon footprint.
+As part of this initiative, we carried out a complete carbon assessment (Scopes 1, 2 and 3) in 2023, allowing us to examine our overall environmental impact.